 A total combined score on Form AD-1006, Farmland Conversion Impact Rating, of between 200 and 260 points out of 260 points would be considered a significant conversion of farmland (Federal Aviation Administration, 2015).
-Factors used to determine this score include, but are not limited to, the total acres to be irreversibly converted (directly and indirectly), whether the land is prime or unique farmland or farmland of statewide or local importance, whether the land is nonurban, the distance to urban areas, the percent of the land being farmed, and whether there have been other on-farm investments (U.S. Department of Agriculture).
+Factors used to determine this score include, but are not limited to, the total acres to be irreversibly converted (directly and indirectly), whether the land is prime or unique farmland or farmland of statewide or local importance, whether the land is nonurban, the distance to urban areas, the percent of the land being farmed, and whether there have been other on-farm investments.

 The BLM considers vertebrate fossils, as a group, to be scientifically significant.
 Meanwhile, invertebrate and plant fossils may be determined to be significant on a case-by-case basis.
-The destruction of such a resource or paleontological site would be considered a factor for significance for the Environmental Impact Statement (EIS).
+The destruction of such a resource or paleontological site would be considered a factor for significance for the EIS.